Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/01_introduction.rst

 All of the rules aim to reduce potential surprises.

 - These common operators can not be overloaded: ``::``, ``.``, ``.*``, ``?:``.
-- Some operators have restrictions on their return type (more in specific lessons).
+- :cch:`operator->` must return a raw pointer or a type for which this operator is also overloaded.
 - You can not create new operators - e.g. ``%%`` or ``<-``.
 - You can not change arity of operators - if ``/`` takes 2 arguments normally, it must be a 2-argument function.
-- Overloaded operators lose *short-circuit evaluation*.
+- Overloaded :cch:`operator&&` and :cch:`operator||` lose *short-circuit evaluation*.
 - At least one of operands must be a user-defined type - you can't redefine behaviour for built-in types.
 - You can not change operator precedence - overloaded ``x + y * z`` will always be treated as ``x + (y * z)``, never as ``(x + y) * z``.
 - You can not change operator associativity: